tkellehe/boostc/README.md

 int main()
 {
     // It is recommended to do as `typedef vector_t(int) myvect_t` because there is no guarantee that `vector_t(int) == vector_t(int)`.
-    vector_t(int) vect;
+    // This problem is more relavant when the underlying structure is a more complex data structure. vector_t(int) vect;

     vect_init(vect);